-

 What, in your opinion, are the most common difficulties faced by employers in your jurisdiction when terminating employment and how do you consider employers can mitigate these?

 The most common difficulties arise around the natural justice / fair process requirements.
+Issues tend to arise in this area when employers are confident in their view of what has taken place, are eager to dismiss an employee, and overlook or minimise procedural fairness as a result.
 The requirements of good faith and procedural fairness require the employer to:

 - fully investigate the concerns;